kmalakoff/knockback-todos-app/README.md

 Localization is key for the global applications we create today.
 It should not be an afterthought! (although it is optional functionality in Knockback ;-) )

-Knockback does not provide a locale manager (although there is a sample with this todos application in: todos_locale_manager.coffee) because different applications will retrieve their localized strings in different ways, but provides a LocaleManager signature:
+Knockback does not provide a locale manager (although there is a sample with this todos application in: todos_locale_manager.coffee) because different applications will retrieve their localized strings in different ways, but expects a familiar LocaleManager signature:

 1. Emulate a simplified Backbone.Model through a get method like "get: (string_id) -> ..."
 2. Trigger Backbone.Events 'change' and 'change:#{string_id}' like:

 ```coffeescript